hyperledger-archives/fabric-chaintool-original/README.md

 ##### "Project" interface

 Every project has an implicit interface: project.cci.
-This interface is intended to define more system-level iterations such as the "init" or constructor for a given chaincode.
+This interface is intended to define more system-level iteractions such as the "init" or constructor for a given chaincode.
 It is also generally assumed to be not something that needs to be shared with other projects in the same manner that application-level interfaces might, thus we are not concerned about "project.cci" name conflicting in the way we care about other interfaces.

 The project.cci is also special in another way: it supports an implicit transaction::init() function.
 It is expected that every chaincode will need a constructor, and that constructor is a transaction like any other.
 However, rather than require every project to explicitly define something like: